 Myths About Mold Remediation

 The thought of dealing with mold can lead to fears of expensive remediation costs, but not all mold problems require a costly solution.
-Small, localized mold issues can often be handled by homeowners using proper cleaning techniques and moisture control methods.
+Homeowners can often handle small, localized mold issues using proper cleaning techniques and moisture control methods.
 However, if mold has spread extensively or is growing in areas that are difficult to access, professional remediation may be necessary.

 The best way to avoid high remediation costs is to address mold early and prevent it from spreading.
 Routine maintenance, moisture control, and regular inspections can help homeowners catch mold problems before they become expensive repairs.